-The secret to a good Cafe De Paris Butter sauce, lies in quality butter and a perfect balance of fragrant herbs and curry powder.
+The secret to a good Cafe De Paris Butter, lies in quality butter and a perfect balance of fragrant herbs and curry powder.
 The following recipe is not just any loose interpretation of the sauce, it is inspired by one of Australia’s best, Neil Perry of Rockpool Bar and Grill.
 For homemade cultured butter see this post.

-While this time we opted for premium Rangers Valley 300 day grain fed rumps (at $69 a kilo), which by the way were divine, a similar memorable-for-weeks-type effect could easily be achieved with your regular supermarket beef fillet.
+While this time we opted for premium Rangers Valley 300 day rumps (at $69 a kilo), a similar memorable-for-weeks-type effect could easily be achieved with your regular supermarket beef fillet.
 It’s all in the butter…

 - 3 tsp light tasting olive oil